Each tent at Selous Impala Camp stands on its own, slightly raised, overlooking the Rufiji River.

 Breakfast at Impala Camp is usually fruit, a variety of cereals, bread and homemade jam, as well as eggs of your choice.

 Lunch is a two-course affair, with a main course and salad, then fruit for dessert.
-When last at Impala Camp we had prawn and fish kebabs served with potato and sweet potato chips, salad and bread, finished off with fruit salad.
+When last at Impala Camp we had prawns and rice croquets, served with sweet potato chips, mango relish, tomato and mozzarella salad and bread.
+For desert we had with apple crumble.

 For dinner you can expect a four-course meal, with a few main-course options.
-We found it tough to choose between the calamari risotto and pork chops!
+We found it tough to choose between the beef steak in a curried sauce and the calamari risotto!

 Dining style: Individual Tables